 About the butcher:

-These pigs were processed, cut and wrapped by Palumbo’s Meat Market.
-I’ve been working with the Palumbo family for a while now and really admire their old school style.
-The do a beautiful job with smoked meats, sausages and hams, are family owned, small scale and hands-on.
-The Palumbo’s are a real blessing to local farmers like me, helping get my foods onto your plate.
+These pigs were processed, cut and wrapped by Whiting’s Family Foods.
+They do a beautiful job with smoked meats, sausages and hams, are family owned, small scale and hands-on.
+The Whitings are a real blessing to local farmers like me, helping get my foods onto your plate.

-You can pick your meat up anytime during store hours at their beautiful new West Middlesex store which is an easy and enjoyable drive north of Pittsburgh.
-Read more about them here.
+You can pick your meat up anytime during store hours at their New Wilmington PA store, which is an easy and enjoyable drive north of Pittsburgh.

 Note: I have no control over changes in processor policies and pricing.
 This information is true today but subject to change with no notice.

 As is true in all things, once something becomes a commodity something special and vital is lost.
 These old-fashioned breeds raised the old-fashioned ways still have that rich flavor and uniqueness that has nearly been forgotten.
 Which makes it totally modern, right?

 Your food shopping habits make all the difference in our ability to preserve the diversity of our crops and livestock or not.
 When you commit to seeking out producers who value and preserve heritage and heirloom animals and crops, you are investing in food safety for future generations.

 Fortunately, the payoff is huge and immediate – I guarantee you will never be satisfied with industrial foods once you discover the superior nutrition and flavor of real, old fashioned foods.